Viplav-Bhure/energy-efficiency-prediction/README.md

     .\venv\Scripts\Activate
     ```

-3. Install packages:
+3. Install necessary packages:
     ```
     pip install -r requirements/requirements.txt
     ```

-4. Launch the Streamlit app locally:
+4. Run the Streamlit application locally:
     ```
     streamlit run app.py
     ```

-5. Open the link displayed in the terminal (usually `http://localhost:8501`) in your web browser to use the app.
+5. Open the URL displayed in the terminal (commonly `http://localhost:8501`) in your web browser to access the interface.

 ## Usage

-- Use the web page to fill in building feature values.
+- Use the webpage to enter building feature values.
-- Select "Predict Heating Load" to view the predicted heating requirement using the saved model.
+- Click "Predict Heating Load" to display the estimated heating requirement using the stored model.

 ## How It Works

-- `app.py` loads the trained CatBoost regression model stored as a pickle file.
+- `app.py` loads the trained CatBoost regression model saved as a pickle file.
-- User inputs are captured and arranged into the required format.
+- User inputs are gathered and structured into the necessary input format.
-- The model performs prediction, and the result is shown through the Streamlit interface.
+- The model performs prediction, and the results are shown through the Streamlit interface.

 ## Exploratory Data Analysis

-- Managed missing and duplicate records.
+- Handled missing and duplicate entries.
-- Detected and capped outliers using the Interquartile Range (IQR) technique.
+- Identified and capped outliers using the Interquartile Range (IQR) technique.
-- Conducted univariate analysis with histograms.
+- Conducted univariate analysis with distribution plots.
-- Created scatterplots for bivariate feature-target visualization.
+- Created scatterplots for bivariate feature-target exploration.
-- Displayed multivariate correlations using heatmaps.
+- Displayed multivariate correlations via heatmaps.
-- Standardized numeric data employing StandardScaler before training.
+- Standardized numerical variables using StandardScaler before modeling.

 ## Models Trained

 - Linear Regression
 - Gradient Boosting Regressor
 - Random Forest Regressor
-- CatBoost Regressor (top-performing and selected for deployment)
+- CatBoost Regressor (best-performing and deployed)

 ## License

-This project is released under the MIT License.
+This project is open-sourced under the MIT License.

 ## Acknowledgements

-- Dataset courtesy of UCI Machine Learning Repository: [Energy Efficiency Data Set](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency)
+- Dataset provided by the UCI Machine Learning Repository: [Energy Efficiency Data Set](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency)
-- Streamlit for easy interface creation
+- Streamlit for interactive interface development
-- CatBoost for efficient gradient boosting performance
+- CatBoost for robust gradient boosting implementation